REGISTRATION IS NOW OPEN!

 All microbiologists are invited to comment of the UK Standards for Microbiology Investigations (UK SMIs).

-Go to SMI page here
+Go to UK SMI page here